garybuckle/garybuckle.github.io/about.md

 * People like me talk a lot of shit.
 This is the bucket to hold it.
 * I’m genuinely interested in health and fitness and have discovered some useful stuff I’d like to share.

 * I’ll collect the data in flat files.
-What does that mean? - no databases and no data is is held anywhere that FaceBook, Google, Amazon, or any of the large organisations that run the internet would be interested in
+What does that mean? - no databases and no data held anywhere that FaceBook, Google, Amazon, or any of the large organisations that run the internet would be interested in

 .
 It’s github, place of code.
 I’m not particularly anti any of these organisations, despite the media uproar.
 They have their place.
 I just didn’t want logins et al.